 The Federal Reserve concluded a meeting today with no change to the federal funds rate and no changes to other monetary policy tools.

 Mortgage Rates Radar 07/26/2016: Mortgage rates tick higher again this week

-HSH.com releases its latest Weekly Mortgage Rates Radar showing a slight uptick in mortgage rates during the seven-day period ending July 26, as markets wait for data to further assess the repercussions of Britain's vote to leave the European Union has begun to drive down interest rates across the globe.
+HSH.com releases its latest Weekly Mortgage Rates Radar showing a third small uptick in mortgage rates during the seven-day period ending July 26, as markets wait for data to further assess the repercussions of last month's "Brexit" vote.
 The Weekly Mortgage Rates Radar reports the average rates and points offered by lenders for the two most popular types of mortgages, the conforming 30-year fixed-rate mortgage and the conforming 5/1 adjustable-rate mortgage (ARM).